Sequence Graph Transform (SGT): A Feature Embedding Function for Sequence Data Mining: Sequence Graph Transform (SGT)

 For developing SGT, we require the following conditions on $\phi$: a) strictly greater than 0: $\phi_{\kappa}(d)>0;\:\forall\,\kappa>0,\,d>0$; b) strictly decreasing with $d$: $\frac{\partial}{\partial d}\phi_{\kappa}(d)<0$; and c) strictly decreasing with $\kappa$: $\frac{\partial}{\partial\kappa}\phi_{\kappa}(d)<0$.

-The first condition is to keep the extracted SGT feature, $\psi=f(\phi)$, easy to analyze and interpret.
+The first condition is to keep the extracted SGT feature, $\psi=f(\phi)$, easy to analyze, and interpret.
 The second condition strengthens the effect of closer neighbors.
 The last condition helps in tuning the procedure, allowing us to change the effect of neighbors.

 There are several functions that satisfy the above conditions: e.g., Gaussian, Inverse and Exponential.
-We take $\phi$ as an exponential function because it will yield interpretable results for the SGT properties (\S\ref{subsec:SGT-properties}) and $d(l,m)=|m-l|$.
+We take $\phi$ as an exponential function because it will yield interpretable results for the SGT properties (\S\ref{sec:sgt-properties-short-long-term-features}) and $d(l,m)=|m-l|$.

-In a general sequence, we will have several instances of an alphabet pair.
+In a general sequence, we will have several instances of a symbol pair.
 For example, see Fig.~\ref{fig:phi-general-effect}, where there are five $(u,v)$ pairs, and an arc for each pair shows an effect of $u$ on $v$.
-Therefore, the first step is to find the number of instances of each alphabet pair.
-The instances of alphabet pairs are stored in a $|\mathcal{V}|\times|\mathcal{V}|$ asymmetric matrix, $\Lambda$.
-Here, $\Lambda_{uv}$ will have all instances of alphabet pairs $(u,v)$, such that in each pair instance, $v$'s position is after $u$.
+Therefore, the first step is to find the number of instances of each symbol pair.
+The instances of symbol pairs are stored in a $|\mathcal{V}|\times|\mathcal{V}|$ asymmetric matrix, $\Lambda$.
+Here, $\Lambda_{uv}$ will have all instances of symbol pairs $(u,v)$, such that in each pair instance, $v$'s position is after $u$.

 After computing $\phi$ from each $(u,v)$ pair instance for the sequence, we define the ``association'' feature $\psi_{uv}$ as a normalized aggregation of all instances, as shown below in Eq.~\ref{eq:psi-main-len-sensi}-\ref{eq:psi-main-len-insensi}.
 Here, $|\Lambda_{uv}|$ is the size of the set $\Lambda_{uv}$, which is equal to the number of $(u,v)$ pair instances.
-Eq.~\ref{eq:psi-main-len-sensi} gives the feature expression for a \emph{length-sensitive }sequence analysis problem because it also contains the sequence length information within it (proved with a closed-form expression under certain conditions in \S\ref{subsec:SGT-properties}).
-In Eq.~\ref{eq:psi-main-len-insensi}, the length effect is removed by standardizing $|\Lambda_{uv}|$ with the sequence length $L^{(s)}$ for \emph{length-insensitive }problems.
+Eq.~\ref{eq:psi-main-len-sensi} gives the feature expression for a \emph{length-sensitive }sequence analysis problem because it also contains the sequence length information within it (proved with a closed-form expression under certain conditions in \S\ref{sec:sgt-properties-short-long-term-features}).
+In Eq.~\ref{eq:psi-main-len-insensi}, the length effect is removed by normalizing $|\Lambda_{uv}|$ with the sequence length $L^{(s)}$ for \emph{length-insensitive }problems (shown in \S\ref{sec:sgt-properties-short-long-term-features}).